TerrellAW/DigitalSegmentedFont/README.md

 sudo ln -s /usr/share/fontconfig/conf.avail/70-yes-bitmaps.conf /etc/fonts/conf.d/
 sudo fc-cache -fv
 ```
 In modern Windows and MacOS there is no way to natively render bitmap fonts.
 You will have to use a third-party program like Gimp or open an XWindow session via WSL on Windows.
+If you'd like you can try converting this generator's output into a TTF or OTF for cross-platform compatibility.
+Such a contribution would be appreciated.